 (b) any individual grant of £1,000 or more being cleared in advance by the Council of Management or Executive Sub-Committee.

-B1 There shall be an Executive Sub-Committee of the Council of Management consisting of the Chairman, Vice-Chairman, Secretary and Treasurer of the Society.
+B1 There shall be an Executive Committee of the Council of Management consisting of the Chairman, Vice-Chairman, National Secretary, Company Secretary and Treasurer of the Society.

-B2 The Sub-Committee may meet at any time and the quorum shall be two.
+B2 The Committee may meet at any time and the quorum shall be three.

-B3 The Sub-Committee shall have power to consider all aspects of the Society's business and to make recommendations to the Council of Management.
+B3 The Committee shall have power to consider all aspects of the Society's business and to make recommendations to the Council of Management.

-B4 In cases of urgency, the Sub-Committee may act on behalf of the Council of Management, provided that at least three members are present and concur with such action and such action is reported to the next meeting of the Council of Management, and recorded in the Minutes thereof.
+B5 In cases of urgency, the Committee may act on behalf of the Council of Management, provided that at least three members are in agreement with such action and such action is advised to members of the Council of Management immediately and is reported to its next meeting, and recorded in the Minutes thereof.

 Approved 11 May 1991

 C1 The Restoration and Preservation Fund of the Society shall be created for the benefit of P.S.
 "Waverley" and P.S.
 "Kingswear Castle" and shall be used to make payments for the following purposes in connection with the said ships: